ESIGate | Linagora

-In this review we will analyse its features, use‑cases, installation, and a comparison with available alternatives.
+In this review, we will analyse its features, its use‑cases, its installation, as well as a comparison with available alternatives.

 What problems does ESIGate solve?